MaastrichtU-IDS/d2s-docs/docs/d2s-workspace.md

 ## Pull Docker images

-Now that the `d2s` project is set, we need to update the Docker images used by the workflow (pull and build).
+`d2s init` should pull and build all Docker images used by `d2s`, it can also be done manually.

 ```shell
 d2s update